frctl/fractal-docs/docs/guide/components/README.md

 │   └── button.hbs
 ```

-Simple components can have ~@TODOLINK @configuration-files', 'configuration files') }} associated with them.
+Simple components can have [configuration files](../core-concepts/configuration-files.html) associated with them.
 These must reside in the same directory and have the same name as the component but have a `.config.{js|json|yml}` file extension.
 So a JSON configuration file for the button component would be called `button.config.json`.

 ```
 ├── components